princeahmed/toto/readme.txt

 == Compatibility ==

 You should at least have PHP version – 5.6 for the smooth operation of this state-of-the-art plugin.
 We tested this plugin thoroughly to make sure it operates seamlessly under every situation.
 We did not detect any problem or conflict during our test.
 Still, we are open to issues as we understand that WordPress is a vast ecosystem and anything can happen.

 == CONTRIBUTE ==

 This may have bugs and lack of features.
 If you want to contribute to this project, you are more than welcome.
-Please open an issue on [GITHUB Repository](https://github.com/princeahmed/wp-plugin-boilerplate)
+Please open an issue on [GITHUB Repository](https://github.com/princeahmed/)

 == Frequently Asked Questions ==

-= Can I ask/suggest for a new feature? =
-Yes, of course.
-We do not create products for ourselves.
-You are always welcome to suggest new features and improvements.
+= Is coding skill needed to use Notification+? =
+Not at all!
+NotificationX has simple and super user-friendly setup wizard to help you configure the notification without any need of code intervention.

+= Can I use Notification Plus on non eCommerce websites? = Yes, Notification Plus can be used to display comment activity, promotional announcements and more which can be use on any website.

+= Is our website’s data legally safe with Notification+? = Yes.
+Your data is legally safe and we guarantee to not make use of your data under any circumstances.
+And your data stays at your site, so zero risk, its not like other SaaS based solution.

 == Screenshots ==

-1. My Awesome Plugin.

 == Changelog ==
-= 1.0.0 (27 December, 1999) =
-*   Initial release